 \section{Estimation}

-Our estimation algorithm consists of two steps: the first step is initializing the parameters and the other step is iteratively updating the parameters.
-The step of initialization gives us the initial values of the parameters near the global maximum for each mode.
-Next, by iteratively updating the parameters, we can monotonically improve the objective function (\ref{eq:MCCA_max_problem_each_mode}) until the convergence.
+Our estimation algorithm consists of two steps: initializing the parameters and iteratively updating the parameters.
+The initialization step gives us the initial values of the parameters near the global optimal solution for each mode.
+Next, by iteratively updating the parameters, we can monotonically increase the value of the objective function (\ref{eq:MCCA_max_problem_each_mode}) until convergence.